ecaballero7/isw1-ejercicios/README.md

 # isw1-ejercicios
-Ejercicios de Ingenieria de Sofware I
+Ingenieria de Software I - 2do Cuatrimestre 2020 (A distancia)